afterroe_logo_rgb

 Yes, exceptions to the trigger law ban include:

-If the abortion is necessary to save the mother’s life or prevent her from substantial and irreversible loss of bodily function.
+If the abortion is necessary to save the mother’s life or prevent her from substantial loss of bodily function.

 If two fetal physicians agree in writing that the baby has a lethal defect or a severe brain abnormality.